 Key things to know when investing regardless of when you do it:

 Do not, under any circumstance, invest your money in any stocks or funds or business idea that you do not understand.
 Do your research, learn as much as you can and understand where you are putting your money before you make any investing decisions.
 The more you know, the less you fear.

 But what do you do when the stock market falls or rises?

 Stay consistent with your investments and remember your investment objectives (your investment goals).
-When investing for the long term - If the market falls look at it this way; The market is on sale, do your research and invest more in areas where you see good opportunity.
+When investing for the long term, look at things this way; During a market decline, the market is on sale, do your research and invest more in areas where you see good opportunity.
 If the market rises, purchase more conservatively but don't stop investing.

 What if there is another housing bubble?